-In March 2016, Times Higher Education ranked the top 200 universities in Europe. Örebro University then placed itself in the 161-170 interval, alongside universities with a considerably longer history.
+In September 2017, Times Higher Education ranked the top universities in Europe. Örebro University then came in at number 175, alongside universities with a considerably longer history.

-In April 2016, Örebro University came in at number 63 on the list of the best young universities in the world.
+In June 2020, Örebro University was ranked number 75 on the list of the best young universities in the world.
 This list includes only universities established less than 50 years ago.
-With Örebro’s 17 years as a university, it was up against universities most of which are between 40 and 50 years old.
+With Örebro’s 20 years as a university, it was up against higher education institutions most of which are between 40 and 50 years old.

 The Times Higher Education rankings are of great importance when it comes to attracting international students, researchers and teachers.
 They provide increased national and international recognition and are an important factor in forming strategic partnerships with universities abroad.